 by Coast and Country Holidays

-Although Llanerchaeron does look rather simple from the outside, it has been located so that you are able to enjoy the picturesque landscape with many of the main rooms surrounding a central top lit stair case hall.
-To the rear of the property you will find the servant area and even toady it clearly shows the distinction between the everyday life of the family and the everyday working life of the staff.
-The kitchen still uses the Edwardian range and fresh welsh cakes along with other produce that is produced at Llanerchaeron is available to purchase at the shop or to enjoy in the Conti’s Cafe.
+Although Llanerchaeron does look rather simple from the outside, it has been located so that you are able to enjoy the picturesque landscape with many of the main rooms surrounding a central top-lit staircase hall.
+To the rear of the property, you will find the servant area and even today it clearly shows the distinction between the everyday life of the family and the everyday working life of the staff.
+The kitchen still uses the Edwardian range and fresh welsh cakes along with other local delights that are produced at Llanerchaeron is available to purchase at the shop or to enjoy in the Llanerchaeron Cafe.

-The service courtyard is one of the most important areas of the estate and is almost unique in that it is still in its original form and has survived the 10 different generation of the same family that have owned Llanerchaeron before it was bequeathed to the National Trust in 1989 by J.P.Ponsonby Lewes.
-This is a great location to see all the different aspects of how an 18th century estate works.
+The service courtyard is one of the most important areas of the estate and is almost unique in that it is still in its original form and has survived the 10 different generations of the same family that have owned Llanerchaeron before it was bequeathed to the National Trust in 1989 by J.P.Ponsonby Lewes.
+This is a great location to see all the different aspects of how an 18th-century estate works.

 The walled gardens have been producing fruit and vegetable for over 200 years.
-Within the walls of the garden you will find productive kitchen gardens, ancient fruit trees, remnants of horticultural technology spanning the lifetime of the garden, herbaceous borders and a wonderful herb gardens.
+Within the walls of the garden, you will find productive kitchen gardens, ancient fruit trees, remnants of horticultural technology spanning the lifetime of the garden, herbaceous borders and a wonderful herb garden.

-The south facing walls were all heated by fire pits and evidence of which remains along with 2 beds heated by hypocausts which were used to produce fruit.
-Along the south facing wall is a Victorian greenhouse that was heated by a circulating hot water systems which is still in place although not in use and there is also a gently decaying concrete 1950’s Edwardian green house.
+The south-facing walls were all heated by fire pits and evidence of which remains along with 2 beds heated by hypocausts which were used to produce fruit.
+Along the south-facing wall is a Victorian greenhouse that was heated by a circulating hot water system which is still in place although not in use and there is also a gently decaying concrete 1950’s Edwardian greenhouse.